PowerBiDevCamp/TranslationsBuilder/Docs/Installation Guide.md

-This installation guide will walk you through the installation process to get **Translations Builder** up and running on the same machine where you use to work with Power BI Desktop.
+This installation guide will walk you through the installation process to get **Translations Builder** up and running on the same machine where you work with Power BI Desktop.
 Before installing **Translations Builder**, you must ensure your computer meets the following requirements.